-Consider each of the following statements about this Presidential election data.
+Consider each of the following statements about the Presidential election data.
 For each statement indicate whether the statement is true or false, based on the information provided in the table.

-Question 9-1 True O False O The President who received the median number of electoral votes also received the median number of popular votes.
-Question 9-2 0 0 Of those Presidents elected for two terms, William Clinton had the smallest percent increase in popular vote between the two years.
-Question 9-3 0 0 The average (arithmetic mean) number of electoral votes received by Democratic presidents was greater than the average number of electoral votes received by Republican presidents.
-Question 9-4 0 0 The same President was elected in the two election years in which the winner's percentage of the popular vote and percent age of the electoral vote were most nearly equal.
+True False Question 9-1 0 0 Of those Presidents elected for two terms, William Clinton had the smallest percent increase in popular vote between the two years.
+Question 9-2 0 0 The average (arithmetic mean) number of electoral votes received by Democratic presidents was greater than the average number of electoral votes received by Republican presidents.
+Question 9-3 0 0 The same President was elected in the two election years in which the winner's percentage of the popular vote and percentage of the electoral vote were most nearly equal.